kot-begemot-uk/uml-howto-v2/Networking.md

 1. gro = 0/1 - sets GRO on or off.
 The offload which is most commonly enabled as a result of this option being on is TCP if it is possible.
-Note, that it is usually enabled by default on local machine interfaces (f.e. veth pairs), so it should be enabled for a lot of transports for networking to operate correctly.
+Note, that it is usually enabled by default on local machine interfaces (f.e. veth pairs), so it should be enabled in UML for a lot of transports for networking to operate correctly.
 1. mtu = int - sets the interface mtu
 1. headroom = int - adjusts the default headroom (32 bytes) reserved if a packet will need to be re-encapsulated into let's say VXLAN.

+# Shared Options

-Transports which bind to a local network interface share another option - the name of the interface to bind to.
+1. ifname = str Transports which bind to a local network interface share another option - the name of the interface to bind to.
 This is the ifname option.
+1. src, dst, src\_port, dst\_port - all transports which use a sockets which has the notion of source and destination and/or source port and destination port use these to specify them.
+1. v6 = 0/1 to specify if a v6 connection is desired for all transports which operate over IP.

 ### tap transport